order for us to become productive members of society, i.e, well oiled

 both the Conflict Transformation and Medic teams because many people in our communities

 aren't going to trust men, cis people, or heteros with their health or

-and trans folk to do the support work, but seek to create and maintain a
+to help with conflicts.
+We do not expect womyn (cis and trans), queer, genderqueer, gender-variant, gender-nonconforming and trans folk (etc.) to do the support work, but seek to create and maintain a

 safe and welcoming space that allows for plenty of room for it.